vmwshop/tutorials/openrefine.md

-# OpenRefine Tutorial
+# OpenRefine

 ## Objectives

-By the end of this tutorial, you should be able to use Facets to clean up messy data and filter and export exactly what you need.
+By the end of this tutorial, you should be able to use Facets to clean up messy data and then filter and export a specific portion of your dataset.

 ## What You Need
 - Computer with an internet browser and internet connection
 - A dataset - ideally something on the larger size (i.e. tens or hundreds of thousands of data points)
+    - We have prepared **this dataset** for this workshop
-    - This can be uploaded as a file in many different formats (csv, json, wiki, xls, etc.), from a webpage, or even via copy/paste as text
+    - Your own data can be uploaded as a file in many different formats (csv, json, wiki, xls, etc.), pulled from a webpage, or even copy/pasted as text

 ## About OpenRefine

 OpenRefine (previously Google Refine) is a powerful, opensource tool for working with messy data.
-Clean up small to large mistakes en masse, convert data from one format to another, and add to a dataset by pulling data from an online source into your dataset.
+Key features include cleaning up small to large mistakes en masse, converting data from one format to another, and adding to a dataset by pulling data from an online source into your dataset.
 OpenRefine is an app that is downloaded to your personal computer that then uses your internet browser to interact with it.
 While it might look as though you are uploading your data to the internet through your browser, the data is in fact still being locally hosted on your hard drive.

 ### What Can It Be Used For?
 - Clean up messy data